A long time ago when times were gay, being an author meant something completely different

 But all of a sudden an author needed to know everything there was to know about HTML, jpeg, png, FTP, Unix, blogging, PDF, auto-posting, social networking, spam, mailing lists, keyword tagging, website maintenance, metadata and of course, how to use a thing called a computer; seeing as though all the typewriters in the world had suddenly been melted down to make outdoor garden furniture.

 Yes, those were the days, weren’t they?
+When authors wrote drunk.
 When authors were authors and the world was beautiful.
 Way back then, before 2008.